 Far more severe is the constant muscle tightness and chronic back muscle pain associated with repressed subconscious emotions.
 Psychosomatic back pain is rampant and can last for many years.

 Muscle tightness is an extremely common symptom of almost all psychosomatic syndromes and muscles are often painful to the touch and sensitive to movement and activity.
 In these patients, the tension created internally is simply expressed in the body.
-The anatomy becomes a mirror of the internal processes, if you will.
+The anatomy becomes a mirror of the internal processes, if you will and tight back muscles result.

 Tightness in the muscles has an equal chance of being physically or emotionally enacted.
 If you have overused your back muscles and are experiencing some pain and tightness, relax.
 This condition will not last long and will not leave any permanent damage.